meeshkan/hmt/docs/MOCK.md

 $ curl http://localhost:8000/https://my.api.com/foo
 ```

-Assuming that the directory `spec_dir/` contains an OpenAPI spec with the server `https://my.api.com`, it will return a mock of the resource `GET /foo`.
+Assuming that the directory `spec_file.yaml` is an OpenAPI spec with the server `https://my.api.com`, it will return a mock of the resource `GET /foo`.

 More options for the `meeshkan mock` command an be seen by running `meeshkan mock --help`.